IISH/oai4solr/README.md

     <str name="oai_home">/oai</str>

-Alternatively, you can place a oai folder in each core as well.
+Alternatively, you can place an oai folder in each core as well.
 For example:

     <str name="oai_home">/core0/oai</str>